YizhiSong/YizhiSong/README.md

 - 🌐 [LinkedIn](https://www.linkedin.com/in/yizhi-song-8b97912b7)
 - 📧 Email: yzsong@pku.edu.cn

-Feel free to explore my repositories or reach out if you're interested in collaboration!
+Feel free to explore my repositories or reach out if you're interested in collaboration in computational chemistry, materials modeling, or machine learning force field for molecular systems.

 ---

-⭐ _Thanks for stopping by!_
+⭐ _Thanks for visiting!_